Álvaro Santos: Helsingborgs IF

+Copenhagen

 His three years in Copenhagen were a success, scoring a total of 50 goals in 120 games for the club.
 At the end of the 2005–06 season, his last with the Danish champions, he finished second on the top goalscorer list with 15 goals for 33 games.
 Additionally, his friendly reputation earned him the nickname Verdens Flinkeste Mand (lit.
 "The World's Nicest Man") by the club's fans.

+Sochaux

 On 24 July 2006, Santos signed a four-year contract with FC Sochaux to take effect on 1 August.
 Before his contract officially began, Santos displayed his impact by scoring in a friendly match against Greek side PAOK FC on 30 July.
 On 2 February 2009, Santos terminated his contract with Sochaux in agreement with the French team.

+Örgryte

 On 9 February 2009, it was announced that Santos had signed a three-year contract with the Swedish club Örgryte IS.
 He played with his former teammate Marcus Allbäck.
-After the end of the 2010 Allsvenskan season he stated that he did not want to continue with Örgryte I] in Superettan.
+After the end of the 2010 Allsvenskan season he stated that he did not want to continue with Örgryte I in Superettan.
 He stated that despite the relegation he felt like he was in good shape and that he wanted to return to playing in Denmark.
 However, he was instead loaned out to GAIS, another Gothenburg club, and later in 2011 sold to Helsingborgs IF, completing the circle, as he returned to the club where he started his European career.

 In 2014, he retired from football and moved back to his native Brazil.
 As of 2020, Santos manages Helsingborgs IF's U19 team.

+Coaching career

+In the summer 2017, Santos was hired as assistant coach of Helsingborgs IF's U17 squad.
+Ahead of the 2018 season, he was named head coach of the team.

+In 2019, he took charge of Helsinborg's U19 squad.
+He left the role on 16 May 2022, as he had been promoted to Helsingborg's first team staff, serving as assistant coach under manager Jörgen Lennartsson.
+He managed to stay there for just 5 days before Lennartsson was fired.
+Helsingborg then confirmed that Santos, along with Mattias Lindström, would lead the team temporarily.
+A few days later, Santos and Lindström were confirmed as the new manager-duo for the club.
+At the end of 2022, Helsingborg were relegated from the Allsvenskan and the new 2023 season started with three consecutive defeats, so the club decided to let Santos and the rest of the staff go on May 17, 2023.

+On 30 June 2023, Santos returned to Denmark, as he was hired assistant coach of FC Helsingør, under manager Daniel Pedersen.
+On 23 October 2023, Santos was named new manager of FC Helsingør.
+Two wins in 32 games.
+These were the sad statistics for FC Helsingør, who finished in last place in the Danish 1st Division, which is why the club confirmed on June 1, 2024 that they had fired Santos as head coach.